heremaps/here-map-widget-for-jupyter/README.md

 ### Installation from source repository on GitHub

-For a development installation (requires yarn, you can install it with `conda install -c conda-forge yarn`):
+For a development installation (requires yarn v1, you can install it with `conda install -c conda-forge yarn@1.22.22`):

     $ npm config set @here:registry https://repo.platform.here.com/artifactory/api/npm/maps-api-for-javascript
     $ git clone https://github.com/heremaps/here-map-widget-for-jupyter.git
     $ cd here-map-widget-for-jupyter
-    $ pip install -e .
+    $ pip install -e .[dev]

 If you are using the classic Jupyter Notebook you need to install the nbextension: